 The church Louise attends said Duncan came to the United States so the two could get married.

 Louise told the church’s senior pastor, George Mason, about their marriage plan, according to Mark Wingfield, a spokesman at the Wilshire Baptist Church in Dallas.

-As nervous Dallas residents watch Duncan's case unfold, more Ebola scares popped up in other parts of the nation.
+As nervous Dallas residents watch Duncan’s case unfold, more Ebola scares have popped up in other parts of the nation.

 Howard University Hospital in Washington has admitted a low-risk patient with symptoms “that could be associated with Ebola,” hospital spokeswoman Kerry-Ann Hamilton said Friday.
 The patient, who was not named, recently traveled to Nigeria and presented with the symptoms upon his or her return, she said.
 The patient is in stable condition.

 But there is one American confirmed with the virus: Ashoka Mukpo, a freelance cameraman for NBC News who was diagnosed in Monrovia on Thursday

 As intense as the media attention is in the United States, the issues here are nothing compared to West Africa, where Ebola continues to spread through the living and the dead and where health facilities have often been unable to keep up with the outbreak.